rht-labs/tech-exercise/docs/slides/content/what-is-devops.md

 ### The Three Ways of DevOps
 #### _The First Way: Systems Thinking_
 The First Way emphasizes the performance of the entire system, as opposed to the performance of a specific silo of work or department.
-This can be as large as a division or as small as an individual contributor. <!-- {_class="medium para"} -->
+This can be as large as a division or as small as an individual contributor. <!-- {.element: class="medium para"} -->

-_The DevOps Handbook_ <!-- {_class="small" style="text-align: right;"} -->
+_The DevOps Handbook_ <!-- {.element: class="small" style="text-align: right;"} -->